-Both porcine heterografts and bovine pericardial heterografts are available in the United States for MV replacement.
-Porcine heterografts have been followed up for longer intervals, but limited data appear to show a slower rate of structural valve deterioration for second-generation porcine heterografts and bovine pericardial valves (921,922).
+Bioprostheses: Both porcine heterografts and bovine pericardial heterografts are available in the United States for MV replacement.
+Porcine heterografts have been followed up for longer intervals, but limited data appear to show a slower rate of structural valve deterioration for secondgeneration porcine heterografts and bovine pericardial valves (921,922).
 The failure rate of mitral heterografts appears to be higher than that for aortic heterografts (Table 35).
 For example, in the VA Cooperative Study, 29% of aortic valve and 50% of mitral porcine heterografts needed reoperation by 15 postoperative years (Table 36) (174).

 7.3.2.1.
-Selection of an Mitral Value Prosthesis
+SELECTION OF A MITRAL VALVE PROSTHESIS

-A bioprosthesis is indicated for MV replacement in a patient who will not take warfarin, is incapable of taking warfarin, or has a clear contraindication to warfarin therapy.
+1. A bioprosthesis is indicated for MV replacement in a patient who will not take warfarin, is incapable of taking warfarin, or has a clear contraindication to warfarin therapy.
 (Level of Evidence: C)